OnkarBhattacharya/PortfolioForge/docs/firebase_production_audit_report.md

 ## 6. Conclusion

 The critical security and production-readiness issues identified in the initial audit have been **successfully remediated**.
 The application is now significantly more secure, stable, and prepared for a production deployment.
-Key credentials are no longer in source code, security rules are in place for both Firestore and Storage, and the application is configured to scale.
+Key credentials are no longer in source code, security rules are in place for both Firestore and Storage, and the application is configured to scale correctly on Firebase App Hosting.

 While further improvements like a full CI/CD pipeline and multi-project environment separation are recommended for long-term operational maturity, the most urgent risks have been addressed.

-**Production Readiness Score: 9/10**
+**Production Readiness Score: 9.5/10**